thejohnsullivan/McLeian/_posts/2016-06-10-three-years.md

 The following March, I got the phrase **_fides quaerens intellectum_** under my collar bone.
 Originating from Saint Anselm, the phrase means _faith seeking understanding_.
 My faith should not stop from when I had believed; it still requires work and persistent understanding.
 My love for God should not stop from when I had decided to give my life to Him; there is still so much to know about Him.
 And **to seek a deeper knowledge of my faith** in Him is what my life should be about.
 That is how I marked my life when I came out of the water.

-But even though I made this decision to follow God, it doesn’t mean I let Him into my life every single day.⋅⋅ ⋅⋅⋅Sometimes I forget about Him.⋅⋅
+But even though I made this decision to follow God, it doesn’t mean I let Him into my life every single day.
+   Sometimes I forget about Him.
-⋅⋅⋅Sometimes I resent Him.⋅⋅
+   Sometimes I resent Him.
-⋅⋅⋅Sometimes I find myself angry with Him.⋅⋅ ⋅⋅⋅Sometimes I don’t live by His Word.⋅⋅
+   Sometimes I find myself angry with Him.
+   Sometimes I don’t live by His Word.
-⋅⋅⋅And sometimes I refuse to love Him.⋅⋅
+   And sometimes I refuse to love Him.

 Three years ago, I had found myself confidently saying these three words: “**Jesus is Lord.**” And within three years with Him, there are times when I could not utter these three words: “*I love you.*”